-In order to clarify the role of SXR flares as well as of CMEs to proton events generation and propagation at 1AU, the SPEs are statistically related both to CMEs and SXR flares.
-From the first studies in this direction was that of Van Hollebeke et al. (1975) in which the flares and the SPEs data from the Goddard cosmic ray experiment on IMP-IV and IMP-V satellites were connected and a procedure for identifying the associated flare with solar proton enhancements in interplanetary space were developed.
-During the last years, [2], [6] showed that the soft X-ray flares with importance >M5 play an important role in the SPE production rate.
+In order to clarify the role of SXR flares as well as CMEs to proton events generation and propagation at 1 AU, the SPEs are statistically related both to CMEs and SXR flares.
+One of the first studies in this direction was that of Van Hollebeke et al. (1975) in which the flares and the SPEs data from the Goddard cosmic ray experiment on the IMP-IV and IMP-V satellites were connected and a procedure for identifying the associated flare with solar proton enhancements in interplanetary space was developed.
+During the last years Belov et al. (2005, 2007) showed that the soft X-ray flares with importance >M5 play an important role in the SPE production rate.

-Moreover, [7] and [8] showed that solar energetic particles are also associated with fast CMEs.
-[9] mentioned that most of large SEP events are associated with wide CMEs having velocities above 400 km/sec.
-[10] in a detail study of various properties of CMEs during the time period 1996-2002 showed that the fast (average speed >1500 km s^{-1}) and wide (mostly full or partial halo) CMEs are associated with SEPs.
-In addition, SEP events with ground level enhancements (GLEs) in the ground based detectors are connected with the fastest known population of CMEs (average speed ~ 1798 km s-1 (sky-plane)) ([11]).
-Up to 15% of the CME kinetic energy goes into the accelerated particles suggesting that the CME-driven shocks are efficient particle accelerators ([12]).
+Moreover, Reames (1999) and Kahler et al. (2001) showed that solar energetic particles are also associated with fast CMEs.
+Gopalswamy et al. (2002) mentioned that most of the large SEP events are associated with wide CMEs having velocities above 400 km/s.
+Gopalswamy (2006) showed in a detailed study of various properties of CMEs during the time period 1996-2002 that the fast (average speed >1500 km s-1) and wide (mostly full or partial halo) CMEs are associated with SEPs.
+In addition, SEP events with ground level enhancements (GLEs) in ground based detectors are connected with the fastest known population of CMEs [average speed ~1798 km s-1 (sky-plane)] (Gopalswamy et al., 2005).
+Up to 15% of the CME kinetic energy goes into the accelerated particles suggesting that the CME-driven shocks are efficient particle accelerators (Emslie et al., 2004).

-Most previous works ([10], [13], [14], [15]) dedicated to the study of energetic proton events and their relationship to CMEs has relied upon the widely used NOAA standard for solar particle events that are defined as events with fluxes >10 pfu at energy >10 MeV.
-In a recent work by [6], the term solar particle enhancement (SPE) has been applied, including flux intensities well below that of the NOAA standard (>0.1 pfu), in order to emphasize the point that a broad range of near-Earth proton flux intensities is being investigated.
+Most previous work (Reames, 1995; Gopalswamy et al., 2003; Gopalswamy, 2006; Reinard and Andrews, 2006) dedicated to the study of energetic proton events and their relationship to CMEs has relied upon the widely used NOAA standard for solar particle events that are defined as events with fluxes >10 pfu at energy >10 MeV.
+In a recent work by Belov et al. 2005, the term solar particle enhancement (SPE) has been applied, including flux intensities well below that of the NOAA standard (>0.1 pfu), in order to emphasize the point that a broad range of near-Earth proton flux intensities is being investigated.
 A complete database of 1275 solar proton enhancements has been created almost for all the extended period 1976-2006.

-In this work, using this extended database of solar proton events for proton enhancements in different energy channels >10 MeV and >100 MeV as well as >500MeV (GLEs) and the complete catalogue of CMEs (http://cdaw.gsfc.nasa.gov/CME_list), we try to study the possible connection of the SPEs and the coronal mass ejections for the entire time period of solar cycle 23 (1996-2006).
+In this work, using this extended database of solar proton enhancements in different energy channels >10 and >100 MeV as well as >500 MeV (GLEs) and the complete catalogue of CMEs (http://cdaw.gsfc.nasa.gov/CME\list), we try to study the possible connection of the SPEs and the coronal mass ejections for the entire time period of solar cycle 23 (1996-2006).
 Specifically the characteristics of CMEs associated with SPEs are considered and compared with previous results.